 Documents: Assigning permissions on the admin side

-This guide shows how to update permissions on Folders and Documents from the admin side.
+This guide shows how an application administrator can update permissions on Folders and files from the administrative side.

 For more information on the permissions themselves and what each means, see our guide here